SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

             Group to checkout their testing log,

-            printk(using in printf kernel, every changed debug should be delete
+            printk (using in printf kernel, every changed debug should be delete

-            everytime, every debug every recompile, not always function that
+            every time, every debug every recompile, not always function that

-            means not output print everytime),
+            means not output print every time),

             systemtap, perf, kdump,

-            valgrind(memory lock(dynamic mem statistics)),
+            valgrind (memory lock(dynamic mem statistics)),

             SAFECode(LLVM subproject, to solve memory lock, faster valgrind),

     memory lock: not free that applied mem, access illegal mem(Segmentation

-                fault), use not initalized mem, ...
+                fault), use not initialized mem, ...

     log: web checkout,